pansap99/gitGuide/README.md

 - **Require pull request reviews before merging**

-Our commits have to be made in a non protected branch (e.g. feature branch) sumbit it via pull request.
+Our commits have to be made in a non protected branch (e.g. feature branch) and request a merge via pull request.
 We can specify how many people have to approve the merge.

-You can see that a teammate created a branch made changes and now want to merge it with the main branch.
-If he trys to push changes in the main branch git will now allowing saying "Main is a protected branch".
+If a teammate tries to push changes in the main branch, git will not allow it saying "Main is a protected branch".

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/pull_request_github_rules.png">
  </p>

 We can make a review and add comments to the changes, approve tha changes or deny the merge.
-It is beneficial to have conversations and share yout opinion about the code to conclude wheiter the code can be safely be merged in the stable main branch, need some changes or abort these changes.
+It is beneficial to have conversations and share your opinion about the code to conclude whether the code can be safely be merged in the stable main branch, needs some changes or you should abort these changes.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/review_pull.png">
  </p>